Tuition, Financial Aid and Scholarships

 Loans

 Student loans are administered through the Office of Student Financial Aid.
 All financial aid applicants must file a Free Application for Federal Student Aid (FAFSA).
-This application should be filed by March 1.
+FAFSA applications should be filed by March 1.

 Scholarships

-The school awards scholarships through a separate process from the UW-Madison Office of Student Financial Aid, which focuses on federal financial aid, such as federal grants and loans.
+The medical school awards scholarships through a separate process from the UW–Madison Office of Student Financial Aid, which focuses on federal financial aid.
 All applicants for the regular MD and WARM programs are automatically considered for these scholarships after admission.
 There is no separate scholarship application to complete.
 The Admissions Scholarship Subcommittee meets throughout the admissions cycle, and most scholarships are awarded in late winter and early spring.
 Students who are awarded one of these scholarships will receive a notification letter from MD Admissions.
-Please note that these scholarships will not be included in financial aid packages from the UW-Madison Office of Student Financial Aid.
+Please note that these scholarships will not be included in financial aid packages from the UW–Madison Office of Student Financial Aid.

-Students are eligible to apply for additional scholarships beginning in the spring semester of their first year of medical school.
-These are funded by the generous donations of University of Wisconsin medical alumni, friends and family.
+Students may apply for additional scholarships beginning in the spring semester of their M1 year.
+These are funded by generous donations from University of Wisconsin medical alumni, friends and family.
 Scholarship applications are reviewed and selected by the school’s Scholarship Committee based on donor intent.
-Some departments offer awards beyond those selected by the Scholarship Committee and may include a separate selection process specific to each department.
+Some departments offer additional awards and may include a separate selection process specific to each department.

 Additionally, the Wisconsin Medical Society Foundation make loans and scholarships available to students after the first year.
 Unlike federal loans, the loans from these groups are interest-free during medical school.

-Regular MD students may take advantage of other research opportunities after matriculation.
+Regular MD students may take advantage of other research opportunities after starting medical school.
 The Shapiro Summer Research Program funds student research completed during the summer after the M1 year.
-Students who wish to conduct a full year of research may qualify for UW-Madison funding or external funding.
+Students who wish to conduct a full year of research may qualify for UW–Madison funding or external funding.

 The U.S. military and the National Health Service Corps offer scholarships to students willing to serve in the military or provide care in underserved areas, respectively.
 These scholarships often cover the full cost of tuition and require recipients to provide several years of service after completing medical training.